geostyler/geostyler-cookbook/_pages/geometry_type/Mark.md

 ## Radius

-`Radius` is the general term use to define the size of the `Mark` , you can set it up as per convenience
+`Radius` is the general term used to define the size of the `Mark` , you can set it up as per convenience.

 ## Fill-color